vlomonaco/norb-creator/README.md

 java -jar norbCreator.jar --seqExplorer configFileName

 ```

+### Built-in Datasets ###
+Inside the repository you can find and download the training and test sets used in the paper.
+They are plain text files containing the NRB sequences, so you can parse them at your wish or use the code already provided in this tool.

+They comes with the name train_conf.txt, test_conf2.txt, test_conf3.txt, test_conf4.txt.
+where test_confX.txt stands for a test set with mindist = X (see the paper for further details).

 ### Recommendations ###
 This software is highly experimental and comes with no warranties.
 It has been specifically designed to create sequences that meet the requirements and a full unit test has been created for the purpose.
 Other than that, the software is not that flexible and you're free and encouraged to contribute with a pull request and make it better! :-)